Ike Hoover: Career

 Hoover served as Chief Usher until his death in 1933.
 From 1891 until 1909, his daily uniform was a tailcoat (which hung to below the knees), waistcoat, formal trousers, and dress shirt with tie.
 This changed when President William Howard Taft allowed staff to wear business suits.
-During these 42 years of service, Hoover had intimate daily contact with ten Presidents and their families.
+During these 42 years of service, Hoover had intimate daily contact with ten Presidents (including the unrelated Herbert Hoover) and their families.
 As Chief Usher, he was the executive head of the household, in charge of all social affairs and entrusted with confidential matters of every description regarding the household and First Family.
 It was also his duty to welcome guests of the President, to arrange the details of their visits, and to make them feel at home in the White House.

 During his tenure at the White House, Hoover oversaw the preparations for the funerals of President McKinley and President Warren G. Harding.
 He also oversaw the planning for the weddings of Alice Roosevelt, Eleanor Wilson, and Jessie Wilson, presidential daughters who were all married at the White House.
 When President Woodrow Wilson traveled to France for peace negotiations at the end of World War I, Hoover traveled with him and controlled the staff and household operations in the palaces where Wilson stayed.

 Death

 Ike Hoover died suddenly at his home in Washington, D.C., of a heart attack on the evening of September 14, 1933.
-His death was reported on the front page of the next day's The Washington Post.
+His death was reported on the front page of The Washington Post the next day.

 President Franklin D. Roosevelt offered the use of the White House for Hoover's funeral, but the Hoover family declined the offer.
 Hoover's funeral was held at the Glenwood Cemetery Mortuary Chapel at Glenwood Cemetery in Washington, D.C.
 Colonel Julien E. Yates, chief of all United States Army chaplains, officiated.
 President Roosevelt, members of his Cabinet, and Roosevelt's personal secretary Louis Howe served as honorary pallbearers.
 The entire White House staff attended the funeral.

 Hoover was buried at Glenwood Cemetery.
 He was survived by his wife, Hattie Mary Hoover, and his son and daughter.